HeetGudhka2003/JavaScript-Series/README.md

-I have covered JavaScript from Basics to Advanced.
-The series is totally interview based.
+I have covered JavaScript from very basics to the advanced.
+This series will be totally interview based series.